essamabd03/MusicMatchApp/CONDUCT.md

 and the amount of meetings a week could change depending on workload)

 Only scrum master is allowed to merge to main unless they asign that duty to another member

+The personal use of phones during scrum meetings in not allowed
 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when